John Evans (Colorado governor): Personal life

 Evans married Hannah Canby in 1838.
-They settled in Attica, Indiana where sons Joseph and Davis were born, in 1839 and 1841 respectively.
+They settled in Attica, Indiana, where sons Joseph and Davis were born, in 1839 and 1841 respectively.
 Evans, raised in the Quaker faith, converted to Methodism, after hearing a talk by Matthew Simpson, a Methodist Episcopal minister.
 He became a member of the Freemasons.
 His daughter Josephine was born and his sons died while in Attica.
-She was the only child of four children born the Evans and his wife to survive childhood.
+She was the only child of four children born to Evans and his wife to survive childhood.
 Hannah contracted tuberculosis soon after the family moved to Chicago in 1848.
 She died on October 9, 1850.
 Hannah Canby Evans and their sons are buried in the old cemetery in Attica.

 On August 18, 1853, he married for the second time to Margaret Patten Gray.
 She was the sister-in-law of a fellow trustee of Northwestern University.
 In 1855, he moved to a large house in Evanston, Illinois, which was named for him in 1854.
 In 1855, Evans and his wife had a son, William Gray Evans, whose efforts led to the development of Moffat Tunnel and the Denver Tramway Company.
 He came to Denver in 1862 and had a house at 14th and Arapahoe.

 In 1871, their daughter Anne was born.
 She played a key role in the development of the Central City Opera, Civic Center Park, the Denver Public Library, and the Denver Art Museum.

 John's daughter, Josephine, married Samuel Hitt Elbert.
 She died as a young woman and Evans built the Evans Memorial Chapel in her memory.
 In 1868, John Evans and Samuel Elbert purchased land near Evergreen, Colorado, for a summer retreat and ranch called Evans–Elbert Ranch.

 Evans was in poor health in the last year of his life and his wife became the executor of his estate in November 1896.
 He died in Denver on July 2 or 3 in 1897.

-Legacy
+Legacy and honors

-John Evans' daughter, Josephine Evans Elbert, was married to Samuel Hitt Elbert, the sixth Governor of Colorado Territory from 1873 to 1874.
-Mount Evans is named in Evans honor, and Mount Elbert is named in honor of his son-in-law.
-The name may soon be changed to Mount Blue Sky after the indigenous Arapaho people.
+John Evans' daughter, Josephine Evans Elbert, was married to Samuel Hitt Elbert, the sixth Governor of the Territory of Colorado from 1873 to 1874.
+Mount Evans (later renamed Mount Blue Sky in 2023) was named in Evans’ honor, and Mount Elbert is named in honor of his son-in-law, Samuel Hitt Elbert.

+He is also the namesake of Evanston, Illinois and Evans, Colorado.

 In 1963, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

-During the 21st century, Evans's legacy came under renewed scrutiny for his beliefs regarding Native Americans.
-Colorado State Historian David Halaas said, "When it came to Indians, Evans believed they didn’t have souls, that they were heathen savages, they were infernal—all words that he used to describe Indian people."
+During the 21st century, Evans' legacy came under renewed scrutiny for his beliefs regarding Native Americans.
+Colorado State Historian David Halaas said, "When it came to Indians, Evans believed they didn't have souls, that they were heathen savages, they were infernal—all words that he used to describe Indian people."